-For Term Appointments and Professional Assessments Only: Overall rating of the faculty member: Satisfactory Marginal Unsatisfactory

-For Promotion Candidates Only: Is Promoti

-DEC Members Signatures:

-Printed Name Signature Date

-Printed Name Signature Date

-Printed Name Signature Date

-Printed Name Signature Date

-Printed Name Signature Date

-Printed Name Signature Date

-I, the subject of this evaluation, am signing to indicate that I have received a copy of the Department Evaluation Committee's written evaluation and recommendation.
-I understand that I may submit additional comments to the Athletic Director in accordance with the following schedule: Term appointments: Within three (3) calendar days of the DEC due date.
-Promotion and professional assessment candidates: Within one (1) calendar week of the DEC due date.

-Printed Name Signature Date

-member's personnel file.
-2. A copy shall be provided to the affected ne written evaluation must go to Human Reso ources to be placed in the
+For Term Appointments and Prof. Satisfac fessional Assessments Only: Overall rate ctory Marginal Un ting of the faculty member: For Promotion Candidates Only: Is Promotion Recommended?
+NO DEC Members Signatures: Printed Name Signature Date Evaluation Committee's written comments to the Athletic Director Term appointments: Within , am signing to indicate that I have re evaluation and recommendation.
+I und tor in accordance with the following so the three (3) calendar days of the DEC due of all assessment candidates: Within one (1) can derstand that I may submit additional schedule: date.
+Printed Name Signature Date The original of this form almember's personnel file.
+A copy shall be provided to s of their written evaluation and this form ong with the written evaluation must go to the affected member upon issuance. etic Director accompanied by the material o Human Resources to be placed in the